yh-sh/MOPIO/README.md

 ## Acknowledge

-The plateMO platform belongs to [BIMK](http://bimk.ahu.edu.cn/) group and has been transferred project from BIMK to github by [@anonymone](https://github.com/anonymone) .
+The platEMO platform belongs to [BIMK](http://bimk.ahu.edu.cn/) group and has been transferred project from BIMK to github by [@anonymone](https://github.com/anonymone) .